Winter Family Fun

 All aboard a holiday express to a whimsical wonderland!
 Enjoy a winter train ride through Almost Heaven with the whole family.

 Book your tickets aboard the Polar Express on the Durbin & Greenbrier Valley Railroad.
-Every weekend in November and December, the Polar Express takes pajama-clad children to the North Pole.
+The Polar Express takes pajama-clad children to the North Pole each winter.
 Passengers on this train will receive a golden ticket, hot cocoa mug & a silver bell from Santa Claus himself.
 Dinner is also available on board, so come hungry.

 Experience a Classic Country Christmas this year with the Potomac Eagle’s North Pole Express.
 This interactive train ride is filled with Christmas caroling, storytelling and fresh baked cookies from Mrs. Claus.